How to Pass Environment Variables to Docker Containers

 Prerequisites

 To follow along with the examples in this post, you need a code editor.
 You also need to have Docker Desktop installed and running on your system.
-If you don’t have Docker Desktop, you can download it from the link: Get Docker.
+If you don’t have a Docker Desktop, you can download it from this link.

 Pass Environment Variables Using the ENV Directive in Dockerfile